 "Good Afternoon, I would just like to send my appreciation to Tony who came to see Princess yesterday for x-rays and corrective shoes.
 She's not the easiest girl to deal with, but his calm manner both with her and me made it a very stress free day." - From Angi Hobbs via Facebook

-Ben Portus BSc (Hons) BVSc CertAVP MRCVS - (Director)
+Ben Portus BSc (Hons) BVSc CertAVP(ED) MRCVS - (Director)

 "I qualified from the University of Bristol in June 2003, having also gained an intercalated in Equine Science with first-class honours.
 At home I was learning to ride by the age of 2 and spent my youth competing in Pony Club Triathlon and hunting.
 I joined Paton and Lee for 18 months before completing an internship at Rossdales Equine Hospital in Newmarket.
 I returned to Paton and Lee and became a partner in 2010.
 In my spare time I enjoy reading and writing, and in 2015 I became a private pilot, so I also enjoy flying around the Essex and Suffolk countryside.
-My main clinical interest is equine dentistry, and I'm currently working towards my Certificate in Advance Veterinary Practice (Equine Dentistry)."
+My wife, Gillian, is a UKCC qualified Dressage Coach and competes in dressage up to Inter I level."

 "Would like to say a big thank you to Ben, just started work again with Handy following a month off and the improvement in his legs is incredible.
 He's very happy to be back in work again and he's back to his happy bouncy self!
 Big thank you from us." - Ellen Gibson via Facebook.